zkamvar/user2021/prose.md

 that says "Please use the purpose made path provided."
 The tweet author points out that "the sign knows it has lost."

-This unofficial footpath is called a "cowpath" or a "desire path" and it's a very important concept in design because it shows the difference between what the designers intended vs how people actually use the space.
+This unofficial footpath is called a "cowpath" or a "desire path".
+It is an important concept in design because it shows the difference between what the designers intended and how people actually use the space.

-As our community has grown, we've been noticing more and more of these desire paths in our lesson infrastructure through issue comments, pull requests, and slack threads and we realize that these issues will not be fixed by writing better documentation, they can only be fixed by rethinking our infrastructure all together in a way that is more inclusive and welcoming for all people, including those who just want to write lessons and those who are interested in the machinery behind it all.
+As our community has grown, new desire paths were being created across our lesson infrastructure landscape.
+No signs (i.e., better documentation) would stop contributors to our lessons from stepping outside the complex, and not always well-paved, path that makes up our lesson infrastructure. we have been noticing more and more of these desire
+We needed to rethink our infrastructure altogether in a way that is more inclusive and welcoming for everyone.

-We found that the R publishing ecosystem with pandoc is flexible enough to give us all the tools we need **to reduce barriers for publishing lessons and furthers our mission**.
-In this talk, I will introduce you to our current infrastructure, it's unique challenges, our solutions, and how we used past and present experiences from our community to iteratively refine our design.
+We found that the R publishing ecosystem is flexible enough to give us the tools we need **to reduce barriers for publishing lessons and further our mission**.
+I will introduce you to our current infrastructure, its unique challenges, our solutions, and how we used past and present feedback from our community to iteratively refine our design.

-And before I move on, I want to remind everyone of two things:
+Before continuing, I want to remind everyone of two things.
+First:

-> There is no right or wrong, only better or worse
+> There is no right or wrong, only better or worse.
 >
 > --- GW

-This quote by Greg Wilson was written after several iterations of the lesson infrastructure and I put it here as a reminder that the infrastructure we have right now was working for us at the time and what we come up with will have its own difficulties down the road, but what is important is that we build something that better addresses the needs of the community, which leads me to my second
+Greg Wilson wrote this after several iterations of the lesson infrastructure.
+I am putting it here as a reminder that the infrastructure we have now was working for us at the time.
+What we come up with will have its own difficulties down the road, but what is important is that we build something that better addresses the needs of our community, which leads me to my second
 reminder:

 > In The Carpentries: you belong

-As the community has grown, our infrastructure has been put to the test and we have continuously updated our workflows to lower barriers for people.
-The reason we do this is because our values are what drive us and in The Carpentries, you belong, no matter if you have been working as a systems administrator for a university HPC cluster or if you have just learned to write your first R script.
+As the community has grown, our infrastructure has been put to the test and we have continuously updated our workflows to make it easier for people to contribute.
+The reason we do this is because our values are what drive us.
+In The Carpentries, you belong, no matter if you have been working as a systems administrator for a university HPC cluster or if you have just learned to write your first R script.

-If you are unfamiliar with how we build our lessons, the next section is all about our infrastructure.
+To better understand the decisions we are making, let's start by reviewing our current infrastructure.

 ## Infrastructure